Information security policies and procedures are essential for tackling organisations’ biggest weakness: their employees.

 Strong passwords only work if their integrity remains intact.
 If you leave them written down, share them or select ‘remember this password’ on a public computer, you risk them falling into the wrong hands.

-Crooks can easily infect an organisation’s systems by planting malware on a removable device and then plugging it into a company computer.
+Cyber criminals can easily infect an organisation’s systems by planting malware on a removable device and then plugging it into a company computer.

 If an employee wants to spend a few minutes checking their personal email or how many likes their latest Instagram post got, there’s not much to complain about.

-You can prevent much of the risk by blocking certain websites, but this isn’t a fool-proof system, so you should also include a policy prohibiting employees from visiting any site that you deem unsafe.
+You can prevent much of the risk by blocking certain websites, but this isn’t a fool-proof system.
+Therefore, you should also include a policy prohibiting employees from visiting any site that you deem unsafe.

-Need help creating your policies?
+Get help creating your security policies